5 Reasons Why Central Florida is the REAL Florida

 Loads of Accommodation Options

-Villas often feature their own private pools and come in varying size and quality from 3 to 14 bedrooms, so they’re ideal for large groups and multiple families travelling together.
+Villas often feature their own private pools and come in varying sizes and quality from 3 to 14 bedrooms, so they’re ideal for large groups and multiple families travelling together.
 While self-catering condos are smaller without pools but enjoy access to resort amenities, just like a hotel.

 For an elevated stay, Solterra Resort delivers stylish villa homes and sought-after amenities, while budget-friendly Calabay Parc is a serene basis for those seeking peace and quiet.
 Central Florida's newest villa community, Windsor Island, caters to families and large groups, offering a wealth of superb onsite leisure and entertainment amenities.